 Computing Curriculum Map

-At St Mary Magdalene, we want to ensure that our pupils develop the necessary understanding, knowledge and skills that will set them on a path towards becoming confident and creative digital citizens.
+At Christ Church, we want to ensure that our pupils develop the necessary understanding, knowledge and skills that will set them on a path towards becoming confident and creative digital citizens.

 Following the introduction of the Computing curriculum in September 2014 it is the responsibility of all schools to teach e-safety.
 This will be through specific lessons and continuous provision, advice and support.